jpetazzo/pipework/README.md

 **_Software-Defined Networking for Linux Containers_**

 Pipework lets you connect together containers in arbitrarily complex scenarios.
-Pipework uses cgroups and namespacpace and works with "plain" LXC containers (created with `lxc-start`), and with the awesome [Docker](http://www.docker.io/).
+Pipework uses cgroups and namespace and works with "plain" LXC containers (created with `lxc-start`), and with the awesome [Docker](http://www.docker.io/).

 ##### Table of Contents